Reading Bridge

 Reading Bridge is a road bridge over the River Thames at Reading in the English county of Berkshire.
 The bridge links the centre of Reading on the south bank with the Lower Caversham area of the cross-river suburb, and former village, of Caversham on the north bank.
 It crosses the river a short way above Caversham Lock.

-The current bridge is the first on the site, and was built in 1923 as part of the political accommodation when Reading absorbed Caversham.
-Before then the only road crossing between the two places was at the much more historic Caversham Bridge site some half mile upstream.
+The current bridge is the first on the site, and was opened on 3 October 1923.
+It has a single reinforced concrete main span of 180 ft, which was, at the time of construction, the longest such span in the United Kingdom.
+There are also two side arches for footpaths.
+The span rises to a height of 18 ft at the centre, giving a navigation clearance of 17 ft 8 in.
+The bridge deck is 40 ft wide and carries a 27 ft wide carriageway and two flanking footways.